msikma/pokesprite/README.md

 Credits
 -------

 The Pokémon box icons were ripped by *Zhorken*.
-All other icons were ripped by *Kaphotics*.
+All other icons were ripped by *Kaphotics*, who also ripped the new ORAS sprites.
 Both can be found at [Project Pokémon](http://projectpokemon.org/).

 The icons were then reorganized and cleaned up by *Dada78641*, who also wrote the script and created all the shiny versions of the Pokémon icons.
 For a full list of project contributors, see the commit log.